patriot1burke/baldurs-forge/quarkus-chat/README.md

 ### Create weapon chat needs to build a document: Chat Frame Context Data

 The weapon builder chat dialogue needs a bunch of information from the user before it can complete it.
-Originally I relied on chat memory to hold on the information gathered before the item finished.
+Originally I relied on chat memory to hold all the information gathered before the item finished.
 While this usually worked, it was not 100%, and sometimes the LLM got confused and left out inputed data in the final product.
-To make this more reliable I had a set of tool methods that were invoked by the weapon builder prompt and they would store the weapon object directly in memory through Chat Frame Data.
+To make this more reliable I had a set of tool methods that were invoked by the weapon builder prompt and they would store the weapon object directly in memory through something called *Chat Frame Data*.
+Think of it as session data associated with a specific chat dialogue.

 ```java
 @ApplicationScope